-The master’s degree programme in futures studies provides comprehensive, multidisciplinary and practical education in the field of futures studies.
-It is designed to educate foresight experts who help organizations to harness future opportunities and avoid unnecessary risks.
+The Master's Degree Programme in Futures Studies provides comprehensive, multidisciplinary and practical education in the field of futures studies.
+It is designed to educate foresight experts who help organisations to harness future opportunities and avoid unnecessary risks.

-The Programme includes plenty of rehearsal, case-studies and real-life experiences on using foresight methodology.
+The Programme in Future Studies includes plenty of rehearsal, case-studies and real-life experiences on using foresight methodology.
 These range from quantitative and qualitative methods to innovative and creative futures design techniques.

-Here you will get a versatile toolkit for implementing foresight thinking for the benefit of a given organization.
-You will qualify for a wide array of expert positions in the strategic and foresight units of private companies and public institutions.
+Here you will get a versatile toolkit for implementing foresight thinking for the benefit of a given organisation.
+You will qualify to a wide array of expert positions in the strategic and foresight units of private companies and public institutions.
 The Programme also serves as an excellent basis for building a consultant business.

 The extent of the Programme is 120 ECTS and the degree is designed to be completed in two years.
-Futures Studies as a major subject includes compulsory and optional courses that build the expertise of the student in, for example, futures studies methodology, strategic foresight, and scenario building.
-Students are free to choose a minor subject that complements their career goals.
-Recommended minors include Sustainable Development, Entrepreneurship, Management and Organisation, and Economic Sociology.
+Futures Studies as a major subject includes compulsory and optional courses that build the expertise of the student in, for example, futures studies methodology, strategic foresight and scenario building.
+Students are free to choose a minor subject within UTU that complements their career goals.
 Elective studies can include courses in Futures Studies, but can also widen the knowledge of the student in new subjects or thematic areas.
 All students are also expected to study languages (Finnish as well as English) and general methodological studies.

 The Finland Futures Research Centre develops the scientific foundations and methods of futures studies.
-The Master’s Degree Programme utilizes the resources, connections, and personnel of the Centre to provide students with a comprehensive, multidisciplinary and practical education in the field of futures studies.
+The Master’s Degree Programme utilises the resources, connections and personnel of the Centre to provide students with a comprehensive, multidisciplinary and practical education in the field of futures studies.

 Education is given in English, and the students of this international Programme learn to work together with associates from different countries and scientific backgrounds.

 The thesis is a scientific research report comprised of both a theoretical section and empirical applications.
-The aim of the process is:
+The aim of the process is to:

-- to provide you with the tools to locate and critically evaluate scientific information
+- Provide you with the tools to locate and critically evaluate scientific information.

-- to train independent problem solving for demanding research questions and thus lay and advanced knowledge and skill basis for doctoral studies
+- Train independent problem solving for demanding research questions and thus lay and advanced knowledge and skill basis for doctoral studies.

-- to train presentation and argumentation skills, both oral and written
+- Train presentation and argumentation skills, both oral and written.

-- to attain expertise in the practices of researching, utilizing and developing alternative and possible futures in the chosen field
+- Attain expertise in the practices of researching, utilising and developing alternative and possible futures in the chosen field.

 Examples of Master’s thesis topics in futures studies: